Flat feet

 What happens after posterior tibialis tendon surgery?

-It is important to elevate (raise) your ankle as much as possible in the first few weeks after your surgery (see diagram).
+• You must elevate (raise) your ankle as much as possible in the first few weeks after your surgery.
 We recommend you move your ankle as much as possible.

 What happens after tendon transfer and calcaneal osteotomy or fusion procedures?